Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, sexuality or background.

 GOV.UK

-The Home Office also provides lots of information and links to support services for the victims of domestic abuse at this time.
+The Home Office also provides lots of information and links to support services for the victims of domestic abuse.